rupam-seal/react-quote-app/README.md

 # Random Quote App
-A React Advice App using react on the front end. <br/>
-It make get requests to Advice Slip JSON API to get <br/>
+A React Advice App using react on the front end.
+It make get requests to Advice Slip JSON API to get advice.
-advice

 ## Live Site